danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

         ![Setup Image 5](Images/IMG_5136.png)

+2. If any filament is loaded into the 3D printer, remove it for heat sealing.
+If not removed, it will build up behind the nozzle, causing potentially damaging pressure.

-2. I also flipped the bed upside down to get a smoother surface to heat seal on.
+3. I also flipped the bed upside down to get a smoother surface to heat seal on.
 I am unsure if this is necessary.

 ## Step 4: Perform the Heat Sealing